lb2410/lorenebouboushian.org/_pages/Upcoming_Engagements.md

 ---
 layout: page
-name: UPCOMING
+name: RECENT
-position: 1
+position: 6
 ---

-# Upcoming Engagements
+# Recent Engagements

-Please email lorenesite at gmail dot com for more information, and to be added to the mailing list!
+Please email lorenesite at gmail dot com to be added to the mailing list for future engagements!

-UPCOMING, NY:

-Participating in the [Mount Tremper Arts Watershed Residency](http://www.mounttremperarts.org/MovementResearch), with culminating performance June 30.

-Performing in the [Interrobang: New Works Festival](https://www.facebook.com/InterrobangNewWorks/), July 12 and 16.

-Curating and hosting an interdisciplinary performance evening featuring [Jamondria Harris](https://meroitic.bandcamp.com/) at [Vital Joint](http://titlepoint.org/vital-joint/), July 26.

-2019, PAST:
+2019:

 Performed in the [Sweet Maria Monument](http://www.platform-mag.com/art/sweet-maria-monument.html) at the [Kochi-Muziris Biennale](http://www.kochimuzirisbiennale.org/), February 3.